 Which Visa Options to study in Australia?

 - A Visitor/ Tourist Visa allows you to study for a maximum period of three months (choice of courses: full time, part time …)

-- A Working Holiday Visa for a maximum of four months study (choice of courses: full time, part time …)
+- A Working Holiday Visa allows you to study for a maximum of four months (choice of courses: full time, part time …)

 To get your Student Visa you have to be accepted by an Australian institution CRICOS accredited (Commonwealth Register of Institutions and Courses for Overseas Students).
 The course duration should exceed three months.

 Note: You may have to prove your English language proficiency (entry requirements vary according to your level of English, the course you want to study and between the institutions).
 It is therefore necessary to register for a session in advance and to prepare for it.

-Then you will receive a Student Visa via email: Don’t delete it.
+When your application is successful, you will receive a Notification of Grant Letter by email.
+Don’t delete it.
 It is your official visa.